Rameshwar Dockyard: Stone Anchors

-The area surrounding the dock was over-grown.
-Thorough search in the adjoining area revealed a number of grapnel-type anchors.
+The area surrounding the dock was overgrown.
+A thorough search in the adjoining area revealed a number of grapnel-type anchors.
 These anchors were placed on both sides of the entrance to the dock for use as mooring bits.
 Eight anchors were found on the right side wall of the dock.
 Of these, three were found erected on the wall and two were embedded in the soil.
 Only the top portions of the anchors are visible.
 The other three are lying on the eastern side of the wall.
-Out of these eight, two are broken whilst the rest are in good condition.
+Out of these eight, two are broken, whilst the rest are in good condition.

 Similar anchors were also found on the left side wall.
 A further five grapnel stone anchors were noticed behind the dockyard.
-At one spot, two have been erected and one is laid on the ground probably to prevent soil erosion.
+At one spot, two have been erected and one is laid on the ground, probably to prevent soil erosion.
 The other two anchors have been erected at different places for use as mooring bits for ships berthed in the dock.
-About 200 m south-east from the dock, a triangular stone anchor was found lying on the wall.
+About 200 m southeast from the dock, a triangular stone anchor was found lying on the wall.
 Stone anchors constitute the earliest antiquities discovered in the region.
 Such anchors were in use in India up to the 17th century AD, until the advent of iron anchors.
 The availability of the raw material and thus reduction in the cost of manufacture facilitated the extensive use of such anchors over a long period.
 It is still not clear whether these stone anchors were used for coastal or overseas voyages.
 All the grapnels and the triangular stone anchors found in clusters are made of local sandstone and fine laterite.
 These anchors have been uniformly chiselled on both sides and are similar to anchors from Sindhudurg Fort (Malwan) which belong to the Early Historic Period.
 A further eight grapnel stone anchors were noticed for the first time on the arches of the parapet wall of the second fortification of Vijaydurg Fort.
 These anchors have been used as lintels of arches.
 It is a protected yet a forgotten monument about 1 km from Rameshwar Wadi.